KQM-git/TCL/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/945097851195777054/953745714004000788/transcript-crystal-spawn-location-for-enemy.html)

 **Finding:**
-The Crystalize reaction will always spawn a crystal in front of the enemy.
+The Crystallize reaction will always spawn a crystal in front of the enemy.

 **Evidence:**
 Ningguang applies Geo with Normal Attacks.
-Then, the Crystalize reaction occurs and the crystal spawns in front of the enemy.
+Then, the Crystallize reaction occurs and the crystal spawns in front of the enemy.
 Do note that some enemies don't have a specific "front side", such as the hypostases.
 There are other factors that could determine where the crystals spawn, like when an enemy turns around or moves.
 However the principles  stays the same.

 * Ruin Guard: [YouTube video](https://youtu.be/VsUPVCRX2YU)
 * Samachurl: [YouTube video](https://youtu.be/8vq-Bu7sI_I)